eenMatt/SimpleTrojan/Readme.md

-**Assignment 2c for ICT Information Systems Security @ RMIT University** S3636862 -- Negar Farshchi
+## A2c for ICT Information Systems Security @ RMIT University

+- S3636862: Negar Farshchi
-S3751243 -- Matthew Waiariki
+- S3751243: Matthew Waiariki

+### **Target**
-**Target is for Windows 10 machine.**
+- Target is for Windows 10/8/7 machine.
-Ability to handle if user is using a OneDrive Desktop or Normal Desktop.
+- Ability to handle if user is using a OneDrive Desktop or Normal Desktop.
-Set custom SFTP server, use flag " -sftp "sftp server address"
+- Set custom SFTP server, use flag " -sftp "sftp server address"

 **Building Binary**
 ```